RevolutionSoftware/parsnipwars/Readme.md

 #### Unit Movement (some ideas)
 * provide a range of tiles as in the original game
 * limit the player to a certain number of tiles, eg. walking 5 tiles in any direction (UUULU or DRDDL)
+* mechanical units require fuel

+#### Terrain Data
+* provides defense (0-5)
+* some terrain require multiple movement points

 #### Occupying a Building
 * when a unit lands on a building, give the option to occupy or not
-* decrease building's HP by 1, if HP = 0, occupy
+* decrease building's HP by unit's HP, if HP = 0, occupy (eg if unit has 10 HP, decrease by 10, if unit has 3 HP, decrease by 3)
-* when occupying a building, change sprite to player's team
+* after occupying a building, change sprite to player's team

 #### Attacking Other Players
+* units attack at the same time (two infantry units will both deal 5 dmg, rather than attacker deals 5, attacked dealing 2-3)

 #### AI
 * MWAHAHAHAHA

+Lots of good data here:
+www.gamefaqs.com/snes/577448-super-famicom-wars/faqs/16941
+----- 3.2  UNITS INFORMATION -----
+----- 3.3  TERRAIN DATA -----